-Accurate, up-to-date procedural guidance is only useful if officers are aware of the content of guidance and can easily access and refer to guidance documents as needed.
-However, not all CPOs are aware of the contents of guidance or able to readily access the guidance provided.
-Most CPOs reported being aware of the guidance available to them and being able to easily access the guidance.
-About 13 percent of officers, though, reported being only "somewhat" or "slightly" aware of the contents of guidance DGIF provides them.
-A lower percentage of officers said they could easily access the guidance DGIF provides.
-About 70 percent reported that all or most of the guidance is easy to access, but the remaining 30 percent reported guidance was difficult to access.
+Accurate, up-to-date procedural guidance is useful only if officers are aware of the guidance content and can easily access and refer to guidance documents as needed.
+While most CPOs reported being aware of the guidance available to them and being able to easily access the guidance, about 13 percent of officers reported being only "somewhat" or "slightly" aware of the contents of provided guidance.
+Furthermore, about 70 percent reported that all or most of the guidance is easy to access, but the remaining 30 percent reported guidance was difficult to access.